DJE sends distributions on or before the 15th each month like clockwork.

 We underwrite, tour, and make offers on dozens of investment projects before we are awarded a deal that makes sense for us to buy.
-At a minimum, we want to be able to delivery an 80-100% return for our investors over a five year period.
+We have never lost investor capital or failed to deliver returns as projected, and we guard that track record carefully.

 You can contact us at any time for specific questions and updates or to schedule a tour of the asset.

 No. Real Estate investments are illiquid and cannot be cashed out the way stocks or other liquid investments can be.

 Multifamily – typical hold period is 3-5 years.